0xCSMNT/escrow-erc20/README.md

 - [ ] Display relevant events.

 ## Phase 3: Testing and Debugging
+- [ ] Write tests for better debugging and improvements.
+- [ ] Optimize the code
+  - [ ] Assess gas efficiency
+  - [ ] Access Control: Consider Admin Role for upgrades and emergency stops
+  - [ ] State Change Order - Checks-Effects-Interactions
+  - [ ] Event Handling - Check if more events will help offchain interactions
+  - [ ] rework `checkDealStatus()` to be more descriptive
 - [ ] Conduct thorough tests on both smart contracts.
 - [ ] Test the front-end.
 - [ ] Debug and resolve any issues.